ganrad/aks-aspnet-sqldb-rest/README.md

 3. Build and run the *Claims API* microservice locally on the Bastion Host.
 Complete Section [C].
 4. Deploy a **Azure DevOps Services** build agent (container) on the Bastion Host.
 Complete Section [D].
 5. Deploy an **Azure Container Registry** (ACR).
 Complete Section [E].
-6. Define a *Build Pipeline* in **Azure DevOps** (formerly Visual Studio Team Services).
+6. Define a **Build Pipeline* in *Azure DevOps Services* (formerly Visual Studio Team Services).
 Execute the build pipeline to build the ASP.NET Core application, containerize it and push the container image to the ACR.
 This task focuses on the **Continuous Integration** aspect of the DevOps process.
 Complete Section [F].
 7. Deploy an **Azure Kubernetes Service** (AKS) cluster.
 Deploy the *Claims API* (`claims-api`) microservice on AKS.
 Test the deployed microservice.
 Complete Section [G].
-8. Define a **Release Pipeline** in Azure DevOps and use **Helm** Kubernetes package manager to deploy the containerized *Claims API* microservice on AKS.
+8. Define a **Release Pipeline** in *Azure DevOps Services* and use **Helm** Kubernetes package manager to deploy the containerized *Claims API* microservice on AKS.
 This task focuses on the **Continuous Deployment** aspect of the DevOps process.
 Complete Section [H].
+9. (Optional) Deploy a **Delivery Pipeline** in *Azure DevOps Services*.
+A delivery pipeline combines and integrates both CI & CD workflows into a single process.
+Use the **Azure Pipelines YAML** feature to build and deploy the *Claims API* microservice on AKS.
+Complete Section [I].

 This project demonstrates how to use Azure DevOps Services to build the application binaries, package the binaries within a container and deploy the container on Azure Kubernetes Service (AKS).
 The deployed microservice exposes a Web API (REST interface) and supports all CRUD operations for accessing (retrieving / storing) medical claims records from a relational data store.
 The microservice persists all claims records in a Azure SQL Server Database.